 Consent requires knowing, voluntary and clear permission by word or action, to engage in mutually agreed upon sexual activity.
 Each party has the responsibility to make certain that the other has consented before engaging in the activity.
 For consent to be valid, there must be, at the time of the act of sexual intercourse or sexual contact, actual words or conduct indicating freely given agreement to have sexual intercourse or sexual contact.
-A person may be incapable of giving consent by reason of age, threat or intimidation, lack of opportunity to object, disability, drug or alcohol consumption, or other cause.
+A person cannot consent if he or she is unable to understand what is happening or is disoriented, helpless, asleep or unconscious for any reason, including due to alcohol or other drugs.
+An individual who engages in sexual activity when the individual knows, or should know, that the other person is physically or mentally incapacitated has engaged in nonconsensual conduct.
+Intoxication is not a defense against allegations that an individual has engaged in nonconsensual sexual conduct.
 Sex without consent is sexual assault.

 An interesting breakdown on what it really means to have consent.

 The Title IX /EEO Coordinator or Deputy Coordinator can address faculty, staff and student concerns related to sexual harassment, sexual assault and other actions that fall within the college' obligations under Title IX.
 In addition, contact any Taskforce Member.

 Administration Building Room 115